 I enjoyed breakfast at the Dufferin room both days during my stay.
 It was just so convenient to head downstairs vs bundling up in all my winter gear and heading outside.
 The Dufferin Room features either an A-la-carte or buffet breakfast options.
 I just hit the buffet, which had plenty of variety.
 Many healthy and not so healthy options were available including, eggs Benedict, an omelette bar, sausages, bacon, cheese, veggies, fruit, cereals and of course, fresh pastries.

 Bistro Le Sam

-If you are looking for a little nightcap before heading to bed, the Bistro Le Sam was a great place to stop for a drink and late night nibbles.
-It had some pretty magnificent views of the St. Lawrence river so I’m sure it would have been a great spot for lunch too.
+If you are looking for a little nightcap before heading to bed, the Bistro Le Sam was a great place to stop for a drink and late-night nibbles.
+It had some pretty magnificent views of the St. Lawrence River, so I’m sure it would have been an excellent spot for lunch too.

 1608 Wine and Cheese Bar

-I walked by the bar so many times and just couldn’t get a good enough shot (without bothering hotel guests) so I borrowed one from the team at the Fairmont Le Chateau Frontenac.
-This is a cool spot to stop for drink, although Quebec has no shortage of place to eat and drink.
-That said, during winter, sometimes you just don’t want to bundle up in all your gear and a little beverage at this bar will certainly not dissapoint!
+I walked by the bar so many times and couldn’t get a good enough shot (without bothering hotel guests), so I borrowed one from the team at the Fairmont Le Chateau Frontenac.
+The 1608 bar is a cool spot to stop for a drink, although Quebec has no shortage of place to eat and drink.
+That said, during winter, sometimes you don’t want to bundle up in all your gear, and a little beverage at this bar will certainly not disappoint!

-I’m bummed I didn’t have a chance to get a treatment at the spa.
+I am a bit disappointed I didn’t have a chance to get a treatment at the spa.
 It was just down the hall from my room on the sixth floor.
-The spa was recently renovated along with the pool and fitness facilities and would have completed my winter escapte at Le Chateau Frontenac.
+The spa was recently renovated along with the pool and fitness facilities and would have completed my Quebec City winter vacation at Chateau Frontenac.
 It gives me an excuse to come back again.